-Attachment B identifies the BOG Performance Based Funding Metric Definitions
+Attachment B provides a list of the BOG Performance Based Funding Metric Definitions

-Attachment C identifies the University of Florida's final scores for the 2014-2015 and 2015-2016 allocations
+Attachment C identifies the University of Florida's final scores for the past three allocation years and the 2016-2017 benchmarks

 The BOG Regulation 3.007, State University System (SUS) Management Information System, states the SUS universities shall provide accurate data to a management information system established and maintained by the BOG Office.
 The BOG has created a web-based State University Data System (SUDS) Master File Submission Subsystem for the SUS to report their data.